MrEhsanEllahi/integration-engineer-assignment/README.md

 3. Use navigation buttons to paginate through data.
 4. Filter subscribers by email using DataTables search.
 5. Limit of the subscibers can be changed using the dropdown available.

+### Edit Subscriber

+1. Click on the email from the table or the edit icon under the actions table.
+2. Update the name or country of the user in the opened form.
+3. Save the changes.

+### Delete Subscriber

+1. Click on the trash icon under the actions table.
+2. Remove the subscriber using an AJAX request.
+No redirect will happen.
+3. Upon successful removal, the row will be removed from the table.

+### Error Handling

+1. For any error, exception, or success, a toast message will be shown with an informative message.
+2. Each action will log the message properly into the database for effective troubleshooting.
+3. Access the logs by visiting the `Runtime Logs` view using the navigation.